The rapture might really be coming now

 As if we could forget the downright dastardly move of Trump’s when he visited Puerto Rico after Hurricane Maria.
 The hurricane claimed more than 4,000 American lives and he couldn’t even be bothered to do more than make a half-assed attempt at tossing some paper towels.

-Southern historian Wayne Flynt, a Baptist deacon and Auburn University professor emeritus, tells right next to sacrilege.
+Southern historian Wayne Flynt, a Baptist deacon and Auburn University professor emeritus, tells AL.com that signing a Bible is “right next to sacrilege.
 That’s a holy book,” he says.
-Flynt also said he wasn’t surprised Trump would autograph a Bible because “there is nothing that shames the president.”that signing a Bible is “
+Flynt also said he wasn’t surprised Trump would autograph a Bible because “there is nothing that shames the president.”

 The people that gathered to greet him in the church didn’t seem to mind, however.
 Many of them cheered as he defaced the cover of their holy book with his odd, squiggly signature that looks more like the design of Charlie Brown’s sweater than it does actual letters in the English language.